 E. Unique Zip and Add-ons

-ZIP Codes move the mail faster.
-The U.S. Postal Services' sorting equipment are able to read ZIP Codes and sort approximately 36,000 bar coded pieces of mail per hour.
-Mail without ZIP Codes must be held for conventional sorting at slower speeds.
-Please make sure that the mail is machine readable, it will speed the processing - refer to "Addressing For Success" for correct addressing procedures.
+Zip codes move the mail faster.
+The U.S. Postal Services' sorting equipment is able to read Zip codes and sort approximately 36,000 bar coded pieces of mail per hour.
+Mail without Zip codes must be held for conventional sorting at slower speeds.
+Please make sure that the mail is machine readable; it will speed the processing - refer to "Addressing For Success" for correct addressing procedures.

 F. Addressing for Success - Domestic

 Copy and Distribute!

 - Make sure print is clear and sharp.

 - Ensure address characters don't touch or overlap.

 - Black ink on a white background is best.

 - Maintain a uniform left margin.
 Do Not Center the lines of an address.